So you want to have an event in Lunt Basement or James House…

 admission to such activities, Haverford, Bryn Mawr and Swarthmore students must present their I.D.
 If a Tri-Co student brings a guest to a social event, s/he must:

-- Leave her/his I.D. number, name, and name of her/his guest with the checker, or identify his/her guest as a guest and have that guest’s State I.D. be recorded on the I.D. card reader, whichever of the two processes is being used for that event.
+- Leave their I.D. number, name, and name of their guest with the checker, or identify their guest as a guest and have that guest’s State I.D. be recorded on the I.D. card reader, whichever of the two processes is being used for that event.